lifeomic/dynamost/README.md

 ## Caveats

-The `TransactionManager` currently only supports write transactions, and only in a few methods from `DynamoTable`.
+The `TransactionManager` currently only supports write transactions.
 Transaction support can progressively be added to each of the methods inside `DynamoTable` by passing in an optional `Transaction` parameter.
-See the examples in `DynamoTable.patch` and `DynamoTable.delete`.